 Is the Paris Pass worth it for you?
 Find out in this Paris Pass review.
 We’ll explain the features of the pass, review its cost, and discover if it’s a good fit for your travel plans.
 Enjoy!

 Paris is one of the most popular travel destinations in the world, and for good reason.
-In Paris, art lovers revel in some of the world’s best museums; history buffs get lost in the city’s incredible spaces and stories; and couples from around the world come to soak up the ambience, share a kiss below the Eiffel Tower, and enjoy a romantic meal at a street-side cafe.
+In Paris, art lovers revel in some of the world’s best museums; history buffs get lost in the city’s incredible spaces and stories; and couples from across the globe come to soak up the ambience, share a kiss below the Eiffel Tower, and enjoy a romantic meal at a street-side cafe.

 Of course, it’s no secret that traveling to Paris can also be expensive.
 Like visiting New York City, prices in tourist areas can be unseemly.
 When it comes to sightseeing, a city pass can be a great way to save time and money.